microsoft/Open-Maps/README.md

 # Intro
-This repo is intended for the Open Maps team at Microsoft making organized edits to OpenStreetMap.
+This repo is for the Open Maps team at Microsoft making organized edits to OpenStreetMap.

 *The includes information about data Microsoft has shared under ODbL
   * [Bing Imagery License](https://github.com/Microsoft/Open-Maps/wiki/Bing-Maps-Imagery-License)